Quantization, dequantization, and distinguished states: Aspects of geometric quantization

 using the summation convention.
 The Kodaira Laplacian is related to the Bochner Laplacian,

 With the K\"ahler polarization, the physical Hilbert space is constructed from the space of holomorphically polarized sections with respect to the complex structure of the K\"ahler manifold.
-The kernel of the Kodaira Laplacian \eqref{eq:QBundle.KodairaLaplacian} contains the space of holomorphic sections.
+The kernel of the Kodaira Laplacian \eref{eq:QBundle.KodairaLaplacian} contains the space of holomorphic sections.
 In fact, the kernel is precisely the space of holomorphic sections since the holomorphic components $\nabla_{i}$ are adjoint to the anti-holomorphic components $\nabla_{\ib}$.
-We will show this for a symplectic vector space in \autoref{sec:VectorSpaceQuantization}.
-The Kodaira Laplacian is positive, so the space of holomorphic sections is the eigenspace of the Bochner Laplacian corresponding to the lowest eigenvalue $\frac{N}{\hbar}$, see \eqref{eq:QBundle.LaplacianRelation}.
+The Kodaira Laplacian is positive, so the space of holomorphic sections is the eigenspace of the Bochner Laplacian corresponding to the lowest eigenvalue $\frac{N}{\hbar}$, see \eref{eq:QBundle.LaplacianRelation}.
 Thus, the physical Hilbert space is equivalently determined from the spectrum of the Bochner Laplacian.

 In \cite{1988GuilleminUribe}, it was shown how to use a renormalized Bochner Laplacian for a natural generalization to almost K\"ahler manifolds (with a non-integrable, almost complex structure).
-The renormalized Bochner Laplacian is a generalization of the expression on the right hand side of \eqref{eq:QBundle.LaplacianRelation} and coincides with $2 \Laplace^{\mathrm{K}}_{\hbar}$ in the K\"ahler case, see also \cite{1996BorthwickUribe}.
+The renormalized Bochner Laplacian is a generalization of the expression on the right hand side of \eref{eq:QBundle.LaplacianRelation} and coincides with $2 \Laplace^{\mathrm{K}}_{\hbar}$ in the K\"ahler case, see also \cite{1996BorthwickUribe}.
 A choice of a physical Hilbert space is again given by the eigenspace corresponding to the lowest part of the spectrum, even though the lowest part does not have to be a single eigenvalue anymore.